khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_4.md

 2. Once ʿan Nuʿmān ibn Saʿd ʿan ʿAlī (transmitted by al-Dāraquṭnī and al-Bayhaqī); and
 3. once ʿan Siyās Abū al-Ḥakam ʿan Abū Wā'il, who said, “Abū Hurayrah said: It is from the Sunnah...” (transmitted by Abū Dāwūd (758) and al-Dāraquṭnī).

-### The Weakness of ʿAbd al-Raḥmān ibn Isḥāq al-Kūfī in the eyes of the Imāms of Ḥadīth.
+## The Weakness of ʿAbd al-Raḥmān ibn Isḥāq al-Kūfī in the eyes of the Imāms of Ḥadīth {.unnumbered}

 1. Abū Dāwūd said, “I heard Aḥmad ibn Ḥanbal declaring ʿAbd ar-Raḥmān ibn Isḥāq al-Kūfī _daʿīf_ (weak).”
 This is why Imām Aḥmad did not accept this _ḥadīth_ of his, for his son ʿAbd Allāh said, “I saw that when praying, my father placed his hands, one on the other, above the navel.”
 2. al-Nawawī said in _al-Majmūʿ_ (3/313), and also in _Sharḥ Ṣaḥīḥ Muslim_ and elsewhere, “They (i.e. the scholars of _ḥadīth_) agree in declaring this _ḥadīth_ weak, because it is a narration of ʿAbd al-Raḥmān ibn Isḥāq al-Wāsitī, who is a _daʿīf_ (weak) narrator, as agreed upon by the Imāms of Jarḥ and Taʿdīl (Authentication and Disparagement of reporters).”